minond/acm/README.md

 #### usage

-just `require`ing `acm` will return an instantiated Configuration object that uses some pretty standard [defaults](#defaults). this object will have a `.get` method that takes a string which is used to retrieve an configuration entry. running `config.get('github.username')` will result in the following checks:
+just `require`ing `acm` will return an instantiated Configuration object that uses some pretty standard [defaults](#defaults). this is a function you can use to get your configuration. the funciton object will also have a `.set` method you can use to update values (in memory) and a `.ref` property which is the actual `Configuration` instance. running `config('github.username')` will result in the following checks:

 1. a `--github.username` command line argument will be checked
 2. a `GITHUB_USERNAME` environment variable will be checked